MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 ## Clean up resources

-If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.
-Here's how:
+If you've finished exploring Azure AI Vision, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs:

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

 1. In the top search bar, search for *Computer Vision*, and select the Computer Vision resource you created in this lab.

 1. On the resource page, select **Delete** and follow the instructions to delete the resource.

-## More information

-For more information about using the **Azure AI Vision** service to read text, see the [Azure AI Vision documentation](https://learn.microsoft.com/azure/ai-services/computer-vision/concept-ocr).